A Modest Proposal

 Wikipedia

-A Modest Proposal for Preventing the Children of Poor People from Being a Burthen to Their Parents or Country, and for Making Them Beneficial to the Publick, commonly referred to simply as A Modest Proposal, is a 1729 Juvenalian satirical essay by Anglo-Irish writer and clergyman Jonathan Swift.
-The essay suggests that poor people in Ireland could ease their economic troubles by selling their children as food to the elite.
+A Modest Proposal for Preventing the Children of Poor People from Being a Burthen to Their Parents or Country, and for Making Them Beneficial to the Publick, commonly referred to simply as A Modest Proposal, is a 1729 satirical essay by the Anglo-Irish writer and clergyman Jonathan Swift.
+The essay, written from the perspective of a fictional narrator, suggests that the Irish poor could ease their economic troubles by selling their children as food to wealthy gentlemen and ladies.
 In English writing, the phrase "a modest proposal" is now conventionally an allusion to this style of deadpan satire.

-The work is one of Swift's most acclaimed essays, and is noted for its wit, satire and dark humor.
-The themes of social injustice, exploitation of the poor, widespread poverty, and the dehumanisation of the lower social class explored in the essay remain relevant in contemporary discussions about social justice and human rights.
+The essay, one of the most prominent works of Juvenalian satire, remains one of Swift's most acclaimed essays and had been acclaimed for its wit, satire and dark humour.
+Its themes of social injustice, poverty and class dehumanisation explored continue to be relevant in contemporary discussions about social justice and human rights.

 Editions